Filpill/blog-web/content/projects/2023-06-07-radio-control-setup.md

 ### Charging
 The maximum allowable voltage of a LiPo cell is 4.2V per cell.
-Do not overcharge the battery as you may cause damage to the battery and reduce the lifespan; it may also become a fire hazard if consitently overcharged.
+Do not overcharge the battery as you may cause damage to the battery and reduce the lifespan; it may also become a fire hazard if consistently overcharged.

 In terms of charging rates, I am charging my batteries at a rate of 1C.
 For a 2200mAH battery this equates to 2.2A.